lyokha/nginx-haskell-module/README.md

 ====================

 This Nginx module allows compiling and running Haskell source code found in a configuration file or an existing shared library.
-Here is a motivational example.
+Below is a motivational example.

 ```nginx